September

 Transcript evaluations

 International applicants with degrees from institutions outside the United Kingdom are required to submit a copy of their transcripts.
 If the transcripts are not in English, they must be translated by a third-party agency.
-A course by course evaluation is not required.
-Transcripts from the country of origin are not required, however, admitted students may be asked to provide the country of origin transcript as a condition to their offer.

 Ready to make an impact?